Accused of Petty Theft or Shoplifting in the Bay Area?

 But I didn’t do it!

 Perhaps you have been falsely accused, perhaps someone else did it, or maybe the evidence that the Prosecution has is wrong or misleading – whatever the case, we can help.
-Summit Defense will investigate the case further, closely examine the evidence that the Prosecution intend to use against you, and find any holes in their case.
+We will investigate the case further, closely examine the evidence that the Prosecution intend to use against you, and find any holes in their case.

 It was an accident!

-At Summit Defense Attorneys, we understand that it’s easy to get distracted in a store.
+At Summit Defense, we understand that it’s easy to get distracted in a store.
 You might have children who are distracting you, maybe you got a phone call and got distracted, or you simply forgot what you were holding on to while wandering from one department of a store to the next.
 Most people who have been accused of shoplifting are honest, professional people who have made a silly mistake, or taken something when they’re stressed or absent-minded.
 If you didn’t mean to steal anything, call us – we don’t believe that it’s worth getting a criminal conviction because of one small error, and we’ll fight to make sure that your record remains clear.

 I was entitled to the property!